Failure To Provide Adequate Nutrition/Hydration

 - The muscles.
-Residents who are dehydrated or malnourished will have difficultly even doing everyday tasks, as their muscles may begin to atrophy.
+Residents who are dehydrated or malnourished will have difficultly even doing everyday tasks, as their muscles may begin to lose volume due to atrophy.

 - The brain.
 Lack of nutrients can cause cognitive impairment.
 In extreme cases of dehydration and malnutrition, a person may become delirious or behave in ways that indicate disorientation.

 Without the right nutrients, a person’s body will become incapable of fighting off infections or recovering from illnesses.
 This can make even the common cold a potentially life-threatening illness.